QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

   ``strings < /sys/firmware/acpi/tables/MSDM``
   Alternatively, you can also try a Windows 7 license key (as of 2018/11 they are still accepted for a free upgrade to Windows 10).

 - The VM will shutdown after the installer completes the extraction of Windows installation files.
-Itís a good idea to clone the VM now (eg. ``qvm-clone WindowsNew WindowsNewbkp1``).
+It‚Äôs a good idea to clone the VM now (eg. ``qvm-clone WindowsNew WindowsNewbkp1``).
 Then, (re)start the VM via the Qubes Manager or with ``qvm-start WindowsNew`` from a dom0 terminal (without the ``--cdrom`` parameter!).
-  The second part of Windowsí installer should then be able to complete successfully.
+  The second part of Windows‚Äô installer should then be able to complete successfully.

 **After Windows installation**

-- From the Windows command line, disable hibernation in order to avoid incomplete Windows shutdown, which could lead to corruption of the VMís disk.
+- From the Windows command line, disable hibernation in order to avoid incomplete Windows shutdown, which could lead to corruption of the VM‚Äôs disk.

   .. code:: doscon

         powercfg -H off

-  Also, recent versions of Windows wonít show the CD-ROM drive after starting the qube with ``qvm-start vm --cdrom ...`` (or using the GUI).
+  Also, recent versions of Windows won‚Äôt show the CD-ROM drive after starting the qube with ``qvm-start vm --cdrom ...`` (or using the GUI).
 The solution is to disable hibernation in Windows with this command.
-(That command is included in QWTís setup but itís necessary to run it manually in order to be able to open QWTís setup ISO/CD-ROM in Windows).
+(That command is included in QWT‚Äôs setup but it‚Äôs necessary to run it manually in order to be able to open QWT‚Äôs setup ISO/CD-ROM in Windows).

-- In case you switch from ``sys-firewall`` to ``sys-whonix``, youíll need a static IP network configuration, DHCP wonít work for ``sys-whonix``.
+- In case you switch from ``sys-firewall`` to ``sys-whonix``, you‚Äôll need a static IP network configuration, DHCP won‚Äôt work for ``sys-whonix``.
 Sometimes this may also happen if you keep using ``sys-firewall``.
 In both cases, proceed as follows:

   - Check the IP address allocated to the qube - either from GUI Manager, or via ``qvm-ls -n WindowsNew`` from a dom0 terminal (E.g. 10.137.0.x with gateway 10.138.y.z).

-  - In the Windows qube, open the Network manager and change the IPv4 configuration of the network interfacefrom ìAutomaticî to ìManualî.
+  - In the Windows qube, open the Network manager and change the IPv4 configuration of the network interfacefrom ‚ÄúAutomatic‚Äù to ‚ÄúManual‚Äù.

     - Enter the Address: 10.137.0.x in our example.